Xunnamius/black-flag/docs/advanced.md

 ```

 Effectors do the heavy lifting in that they actually execute their command's
-[`handler`][2].
-They are accessible via the [`programs.effector`][5] property of
+[`handler`][3].
+They are accessible via the [`programs.effector`][8] property of
-each object in [`PreExecutionContext::commands`][3], and can be configured as
+each object in [`ExecutionContext::commands`][2], and can be configured as one
-one might a typical Yargs instance.
+might a typical Yargs instance.

 Helpers are "clones" of their respective effectors and are accessible via the
-[`programs.helper`][5] property of each object in
+[`programs.helper`][8] property of each object in
-[`PreExecutionContext::commands`][3].
+[`ExecutionContext::commands`][2].
 These instances have been reconfigured to
-address [a couple bugs][6] in Yargs help text output by excluding aliases from
+address [a couple bugs][9] in [Yargs help text output][10] by excluding aliases
-certain output lines and excluding positional arguments from certain others.
-A
+from certain output lines and excluding positional arguments from certain
-side-effect of this is that only effectors recognize top-level positional
+others.
+A side-effect of this is that only effectors recognize top-level
-arguments, which isn't a problem Black Flag users have to worry about unless
+positional arguments, which isn't a problem Black Flag users have to worry about
-they're dangerously tampering with these programs directly.
+unless they're dangerously tampering with these programs directly.

 Routers are partially-configured just enough to proxy control to other routers
-or to helpers and are accessible via the [`programs.router`][5] property of each
-object in [`PreExecutionContext::commands`][3].
-They cannot and _must not_ have
-any configured strictness or validation logic.

-Therefore: if you want to tamper with the program responsible for running a
-command's [`handler`][2], operate on the effector program.
-If you want to tamper
-with a command's generic stdout help text, operate on the helper program.
-If you
-want to tamper with validation and parsing, operate on both the helper and
-effectors.
-If you want to tamper with the routing of control between commands,
-operate on the router program.

-See [the docs][7] for more details on Black Flag's internals.

-### Justification for Complexity

-Rather than naively chain singular Yargs instances together, the delegation of
-responsibility between helper and effectors facilitates the double-parsing
-necessary for [dynamic options][8] support.
-In implementing dynamic options,
-Black Flag accurately parses the given arguments with the helper program on the
-first pass and feeds the result to the [`builder`][2] function of the effector
-on the second pass (via [`builder`'s new third parameter][8]).

-In the same vein, hoisting routing responsibilities to the router program allows
-Black Flag to make certain guarantees:

-- An end user trying to invoke a parent command with no implementation, or a
-  non-existent child command of such a parent, will cause help text to be
-  printed and an exception to be thrown with default error exit code.
-E.g.:
-  `myctl parent child1` and `myctl parent child2` work but we want
-  `myctl parent` to show help text listing the available commands ("child1" and
-  "child2") and exit with an error indicating the given command was not found.

-- An end user trying to invoke a non-existent child of a strict pure child
-  command will cause help text to be printed and an exception to be thrown with
-  default error exit code.
-E.g.: we want `myctl exists noexist` and
-  `myctl noexist` to show help text listing the available commands ("exists")
-  and exit with an error indicating bad arguments.

-- The right command gets to generate help and version text when triggered via
-  arguments.
-To this end, passing `--help`/`--version` or equivalent arguments
-  is effectively ignored by routers.

-With vanilla Yargs's strict mode, attempting to meet these guarantees would
-require disallowing any arguments unrecognized by the Yargs instances earlier in
-the chain, even if the instances down-chain _do_ recognize said arguments.
-This
-would break Black Flag's support for deep "chained" command hierarchies
-entirely.

-However, without vanilla Yargs's strict mode, attempting to meet these
-guarantees would require allowing attempts to invoke non-existent child commands
-without throwing an error or throwing the wrong/confusing error.
-Worse, it would
-require a more rigid set of assumptions for the Yargs instances, meaning some
-API features would be unnecessarily disabled.
-This would result in a deeply
-flawed experience for developers and users.

-Hence the need for a distinct _routing program_ which allows parent commands to
-recursively chain/route control to child commands in your hierarchy even when
-ancestor commands are not aware of the syntax accepted by their distant
-descendants—while still properly throwing an error when the end user tries to
-invoke a child command that does not exist or invoke a child command with
-gibberish arguments.
+or to helpers and are accessible via the [`programs.router`][8] property of each
+object in [`ExecutionContext::commands`][2].
+They cannot and _must not_ have any
+configured strictness or validation logic.

+Therefore: if you want to tamper with the Yargs instance responsible for running
+a command's [`handler`][3], operate on the effector program.
+If you want to
+tamper with a command's generic stdout help text, operate on the helper program.
+If you want to tamper with validation and parsing, operate on both the helper
+and effectors.
+If you want to tamper with the routing of control between Yargs
+instances, operate on the router program.

+See [the docs][11] for implementation details on Black Flag's internal APIs.

+### Justification for the Parent-Child and Tripartite-Program Design

+Rather than naively chain simple singular Yargs instances together, which was
+how the very first versions of Black Flag operated, splitting parsing
+responsibilities between the helper and effector programs facilitates the
+double-parsing necessary for _consistent_ [dynamic options][12] support.

+Implementing dynamic options in this way allows Black Flag to _accurately_ parse
+the given arguments with the helper program on the first pass and feed the
+result to the [`builder`][4] function of the effector on the second pass (via
+[`builder`'s new third parameter][12]).
+It also allows Black Flag to send the
+user accurate help text depending on which dynamic options were given.

+In the same consistency-accuracy vein, hoisting routing responsibilities to the
+router program allows Black Flag to make certain guarantees:

+1. An end user trying to invoke a parent command with no implementation, or a
+   non-existent child command of such a parent, will _always_ cause help text to
+   be printed and an exception to be thrown with a default error exit code.

+> Example: executing `myctl parent child1` and `myctl parent child2` work, but
+> we want `myctl parent` to show help text listing the available commands
+> ("child1" and "child2") and exit with an error indicating the given command
+> was not found.

+2. An end user trying to invoke a non-existent child of a strict pure child
+   command will _always_ cause help text to be printed and an exception to be
+   thrown with a default error exit code.

+> Example: we want `myctl exists noexist` and `myctl noexist` to show help text
+> listing the available commands ("exists") and exit with an error indicating
+> bad arguments.

+3. The correct command _always_ gets to generate help and version text when
+   triggered via arguments.
+To this end, passing `--help`/`--version` or
+   equivalent arguments is effectively ignored by routers (i.e. exclusively
+   dealt with by helpers/effectors).

+Without router programs, attempting to meet these guarantees by enabling vanilla
+Yargs's strict mode on effectors/helpers would require disallowing any arguments
+unrecognized by the Yargs instances earlier in the chain (ancestor parent
+programs), even if the instances down-chain (descendant child programs) _do_
+recognize said arguments.
+This would break Black Flag's support for deep
+"chained" parent-child command hierarchies entirely, which is the whole point of
+Black Flag.

+However, disabling vanilla Yargs's strict mode to work around this issue would
+require allowing attempts to invoke non-existent child commands without throwing
+an error, or throwing the wrong/confusing error.
+This would make for a terrible
+UX.

+The only way to meet these guarantees without router programs would be to
+enforce a very rigid set of assumptions on the helpers and effectors, which very
+early versions of Black Flag did.
+This resulted in some well-known Yargs API
+features being disabled, which made for a terrible DX.

+Hence the need for distinct router programs, which allow parent commands to
+recursively route control to child commands even when ancestor commands are not
+aware of the syntax accepted by their distant descendants—while still properly
+throwing an error when the end user tries to invoke a child command that does
+not exist or invoke a child command with bad arguments.

 ## Generating Help Text

-Effectors are essentially Yargs instances with a registered [default
+Effectors (and helpers) are essentially vanilla Yargs instances with a
+registered [default command][13].
+Like mitochondria is to a cell, effectors are
-command][9].
-Unfortunately, when vanilla Yargs is asked to generate help text
+the powerhouses 🔌 of each Black Flag command.
+Unfortunately, when vanilla Yargs
-for a default command that has aliases and/or top-level positional arguments,
+is asked to generate help text for a default command that has aliases and/or
-you get the following:
+top-level positional arguments, you get the following:

-![Vanilla Yargs parseAsync help text example][10]
+![Vanilla Yargs parseAsync help text example][14]

 This is not ideal output for several reasons.
 For one, the `"cmd"` alias of the
 root command is being reported alongside `subcmd` as if it were a child command